teach-afp/www/input/lab2.md

     You can run `IO` computations in this monad using [`liftIO`](http://hackage.haskell.org/package/transformers-0.3.0.0/docs/Control-Monad-IO-Class.html#v:liftIO).
     This can also be used to make your server print debug information.

-  - Store the trace as "hidden" information on the generated web form.
+  - Store the trace as *hidden* information on the generated web form.
     Hidden information can be introduced by adding a tag like `<input type="hidden" name="name" value="value">` in a form.